AMY CHIOU | DURATION: 48 MINUTES

 Amy addresses what tough conversations we need to have in politics.

 She shares a vision she has for herself and whether she wants to run for office.

-plus Mark's Personal Word Essay: Confucian Natural Teleology in the 21st Century
+plus Mark's Personal Word Essay: Confucian Natural Teleology in Twenty-First Century America

 To Learn More About Amy